Baraa42/blockchain-developer-bootcamp-final-project/README.md

 Technologies used include:

-- Truffle for testing, compilation and migration
+- Truffle for testing, compilation and migration.
-- Web3 and MetaMask integration
+- Web3 and MetaMask integration.

 ## Description